-- 38. The Venice Commission in its Interim Report on the Constitutional Situation of the Federal Republic of Yugoslavia which examined the effect of the Law on Referendums, recommended that a referendum on the status of the country should be subject to the requirement of a specific majority for the approbation, and opposed the deletion of the rule on the level of participation without replacing it by a rule requiring a determined majority. - 39.
-In the face of state practice, it can be concluded, firstly, that referendums on independence, the change of state status and comparable situations always require at least a required level of participation.
-Secondly, decisions as to self-determination have in practice been commonly accepted and thus legitimised by being approved by more than 50% of registered voters. - 40.
-In the light of the Commission's knowledge of the practice in many countries, and in the absence of any compelling evidence of international requirements to the contrary, the Commission concludes that the requirement in the present Referendum Law (namely, that the result of a referendum may be decided by a simple majority of those voting in the referendum, provided that at least 50% of the electorate have voted) is not inconsistent with international standards.
+38. The Venice Commission in its Interim Report on the Constitutional Situation of the Federal Republic of Yugoslavia which examined the effect of the Law on Referendums, recommended that a referendum on the status of the country should be subject to the requirement of a specific majority for the approbation, and opposed the deletion of the rule on the level of participation without replacing it by a rule requiring a determined majority.

+39. The evidence of state practice shows firstly, that constitutionally regulated referendums on independence, the change of the State status and comparable situations commonly require at least a certain level of participation.
+Secondly, while the legal requirements may vary greatly from country to country, the Commission notes that the decisions on such issues have in practice been commonly accepted by more than 50% of registered voters.

+40. In the light of the Commission's knowledge of the practice in many countries, and in the absence of any compelling evidence of international requirements to the contrary, the Commission concludes that the requirement in the present Referendum Law (namely, that the result of a referendum may be decided by a simple majority of those voting in the referendum, provided that at least 50% of the electorate have voted) is not inconsistent with international standards.
 The Commission would oppose any proposal to simply remove the requirement that at least 50% of the electorate have voted.
 However, in order that the result of a referendum should command more respect, the Commission considers that the political forces in Montenegro may wish to agree to change the present rules for the proposed referendum, either by adopting a higher percentage rate for participation, or by requiring support for the decision by a percentage of the electorate to be defined.
 A change of this kind would certainly be consistent with international standards and would help to ensure greater legitimacy for the outcome.